hoverbike1/TOTK-Mods-collection/SETUP.md

   - Decode ASTC textures asynchronously: Off ("On" may reduce texture loading stutters, but causes black squares and glitched loading screens)
   - Enable Reactive Flushing: On (Improves syncing of memory)
   - Use asynchronous shader building: On (Greatly reduces stuttering when shaders are compiling.
 Turn Off if you have weird weapons icons and right click the game name -> Remove -> Remove Cache Storage.)
-  - Use Fast GPU Time: Off ("Off" has Higher Accuracy with "Dynamic FPS" and "DynamicFPS++" but for some reason "On" fixed a rare issue where FPS was extremely low and GPU usage extremely High, if you get that issue, try On and report the result to us please)
+  - Use Fast GPU Time: Off ("Off" has Higher Accuracy with "Dynamic FPS" and "DynamicFPS++" but for some reason "On" fixed a rare issue where FPS was extremely low and GPU usage extremely High, if you get that issue, try On and report the result to us please).
+Use "Off" only for TOTK (Right click -> Properties)
   - Use Vulkan Pipeline Cache: On (Immense reduction in initial game loading time for AMD, improves shader compilation stutter for NVIDIA and Intel as well)
   - Anisotropic Filtering: x8 or x16 (Will only work if you use the "Anisotropic Filtering Fix" mod, if you experience graphical bugs with an AMD card, switch back to Default)